browserup/docs/en/load/quick-start.md

   - /
 ---

-The starting point for working with BrowserUp is the command line util.
-The BrowserUp Command Line Util:
+The starting point for using BrowserUp is The BrowserUp Command Line Util.
+It:
 * Creates test configs (BrowserUp Yaml)
 * Launches (provision) the test cluster (locally, or in Amazon AWS)
 * Starts and Stops tests